Passing Away in Bizarre Fashion

 In December 1857, The Manchester Evening News reported on a tragic death that occurred in a factory in south London.

 A mouse scampered across a worktable surrounded by women.
-Amid the shrieking and tumult a young man leapt forward and grabbed the rodent.
+Amid the shrieking and tumult a young man leaped forward and grabbed the rodent.
 But, his grip was loose and the mouse escaped, ran up his sleeve, and emerged at his shirt collar.

 The gallant young man opened his mouth in astonishment and the, no doubt equally surprised intruder, seeing a suitable hiding place, dashed in.